WHAT: The Green Lions is the environmental group at St. Mark’s.

 - Screened the first film in the National Geographic “Years of Living Dangerously” series about climate change, followed by a discussion and information on personal actions.

 - Sponsored a solar workshop open to parishioners and neighbors interested in purchasing a home solar system and group buys.

-- Periodically contributed green tips to the church bulletin to suggest things parishioners can do to save resources in our daily lives.
+- Provided green tips to the church bulletin to suggest things parishioners can do to save resources in our daily lives.